adrahon/vagrant-kvm/README.md

 - Vagrant 1.5.x or after, and  Vagrant-KVM 0.1.5.1 or after

-If you are joining test for vagrant-kvm or other reasons you use vagrant-kvm 0.1.5 with vagrant 1.4.x, you got `Call to virStoragePoolCreate failed: cannot open path` error, please follow the instructions bellow.
+If you are joining test for vagrant-kvm or other reasons you use vagrant-kvm 0.1.5 with vagrant 1.4.x, you got `Call to virStoragePoolCreate failed: cannot open path` error, please follow the instructions below.
-Please take care for root operation.
+Please take care when running commands as root.

 1. Upgrade vagrant-kvm to vagrant-kvm  0.1.5.1 or after